pitt-miskov-zivanov-lab/BioRECIPE/docs/bio_interactions.rst

     :alt: internal figure

-The BioRECIPE format can be used to represent interactions obtained from different sources:

-- retrieved from text using natural language processing
-     Example:
-        “TNFa reduces BMPR-II expression in vitro and in vivo” -  a reading engine extracts the interaction “TNFa negatively regulates BMPR-II”.
-- retrieved from interaction databases
-     Example:
-        From the STRING database, an interaction between TRADD and TNF is predicted with high confidence.
-     Note: the interaction is missing direction information, to determine source and target nodes; additional information should be entered
-- inferred from data
-     Example:
-        From the BioGRID database, "STAMBP deubiquitinates TNFRSF1A", inferred from data
-     Note: the interaction is missing sign information; additional information should be entered
-- entered manually by experts
-    Example:
-        "NOTCH positively regulates stemness."

 The following is a list of allowed values for each attribute. (*TODO: a^Variable is now added but documentation is missing*)